-- (c) any salt, active principle or derivative of the substance, including esters and ethers, and any salt of the active principle or derivative; and - (d) any alkaloid of the substance and any salt of the alkaloid; and - (e) any stereo-isomer of the substance and any salt of the stereo-isomer, except if the substance is levomethorphan or levorphanol; and - (f) any preparation or admixture containing any proportion of the substance or of any other substance included in paragraph (a), (b), (c), (d) or (e). - (3) If a poison is present in a substance or preparation as a salt, active principle or derivative, any concentration, strength or quantity in respect of that substance or preparation is to be calculated as the concentration, strength or quantity of the poison in the form in which it is named in the Poisons List. - (4) A reference in these regulations to a substance by name followed, in parentheses, by a capital letter "S" and a number is a reference to that substance when included in the correspondingly numbered Schedule to the Poisons List.
+- ethers, and any salt of the active principle or derivative; and - (d) any alkaloid of the substance and any salt of the alkaloid; and - (e) any stereo-isomer of the substance and any salt of the stereo-isomer, except if the substance is levomethorphan or levorphanol; and - (f) any preparation or admixture containing any proportion of the substance or of any other substance included in paragraph (a), (b), (c), (d) or (e). - If a poison is present in a substance (3) or preparation as a salt, active principle or any concentration, derivative, strength or quantity in respect of that substance or preparation is to be calculated concentration, strength or quantity of the poison in the form in which it is named in the Poisons List. - (4) A reference in these regulations to a substance by name followed, in parentheses, by a capital letter "S" and a number is a reference to that substance when included in the correspondingly numbered Schedule to the Poisons List.